Safester-net/Safester.CryptoLibrary/README.md

 Safester.CryptoLibrary is entirely written in C# and is packaged as a [.NET Standard 1.3](https://docs.microsoft.com/dotnet/standard/net-standard)  portable library, which works on Windows Desktop and on Android, iOS & macOS with [Xamarin](https://visualstudio.microsoft.com/xamarin/).

-The underlying crypto library used is [Bouncy Castle](http://www.bouncycastle.org/csharp/) through it's [portable implementation](https://www.nuget.org/packages/Portable.BouncyCastle/).
+The underlying crypto library used is [Bouncy Castle](http://www.bouncycastle.org/csharp/) through its [portable implementation](https://www.nuget.org/packages/Portable.BouncyCastle/).

 ## License